 Head off into the forest over to the Moorish look-out tower of “El Tajo” which incorporates the fantastic cliff views of Africa.
 Today may give you a chance to really open up with long controlled canters and some faster riding.
 Have lunch out in the forest at an old Spanish taverna serving local cuisine.
 After lunch the ride winds out into the countryside, between hedgerows covered in flowers and over undulating hills.
 Arrive back at base at approximately 3.30 pm and have the rest of the afternoon at leisure.

-Today the horses have a rest day and you drive to Jerez to visit the Royal School of Equestrian Art where you will see a display of “Dancing Andalucian Horses”, along with Carriage Driving.
+Today the horses have a rest day and we take you for a great day out in to the city of Jerez de la Frontera, this trip includes a visit to the Royal School of Equestrian Art where you will see a display of “Dancing Andalucian Horses”, along with Carriage Driving.
 Depart from Los Alamos at c.
-8:30am and have breakfast at a café in Jerez.
-During the morning you can visit a nearby tack shop and wander around the School’s carriage museum and stables, before taking your seats for the start of the show at around midday.
+8:30am and have breakfast at a café in the old town of Jerez.
+During the morning you can visit a nearby tack shop and wander around the historic city centre, before taking your seats for the start of the show at around midday.
 Afterwards have lunch in a local Tapas bar and sample the famous local sherry.
 Return to Los Alamos in the afternoon.
 Please note that should you decide not to visit Jerez, there is no organized alternative activity.
 You may wish to relax at the villa, have a swim in the pool or take a walk in the Natural Park.
 There will be food in the fridge at the villa from which to make your own lunch.

 Today’s ride takes you back down to the beach.
 Ride along quiet tracks passing cattle farms and a hermitage first built in 700 A D. On reaching the beach, traverse your way through the sand dunes with views out over the ocean.
 Stop at a beach bar for lunch.
 It is a pretty ride back through the umbrella pines, with the sounds of cowbells and the intoxicating scent of French lavender never far away.
 Once again the rest of the afternoon is for you to siesta or just relax by the pool, before meeting up in the evening for dinner.